-Also, you must not carry a loaded firearm or use a firearm in a town or populous place (eg. picnic area, camp site) or on or over any area of public land, where hunting is not permitted.
+Also, you must not carry a loaded firearm or use a firearm in a town or public place (see section 3 of the Summary Offences Act 1996) eg. picnic area, camp site or on or over any area of public land, where hunting is not permitted.

 Never shoot across public roads or tracks or towards populated areas, including camping and picnic areas and walking tracks.

 When hunting with a firearm, it is your responsibility to ensure that your actions do not put the safety of yourself or others at risk.

 You should know the ten basic firearm safety rules in the Victorian Firearms Safety Code before you handle firearms and insist anyone who goes shooting with you follows these rules.

 All firearm users must practice firearm safety to reduce the risk of firearm incidents.
 There is no such thing as a firearm "accident".
 In every case, at least one of the firearm safety rules has been broken.

 Responsible hunters will know and apply the basic firearm safety rules detailed in the Firearms Safety Code at all times and will insist that other hunters do the same.

 The safe storage and carriage of firearms and ammunition by firearm licence holders is a fundamental requirement of firearms regulation in the State of Victoria and necessary to ensure public safety and peace is preserved.

 The laws relating to storage and transport of firearms are administered by Victoria Police and are detailed in the Firearms Act 1996.
 More specifically, laws relating to firearm storage are found in Schedule 4 of the act and laws relating to safe carriage of firearms while being transported or used are found in section 126.

 You will need to complete a Victorian Firearm Safety Course and test if: